skenqbx/node-caster/README.markdown

 #### Event: 'down'

-Emitted when a remote node is _disapeared_.
+Emitted when a remote node _disapeared_.

 `function(remote)`